Chapter 32 - Environmental Impact Statement (EIS)

 FHWA regulations require that one or more public hearings or the opportunity for hearing(s) be held for any project that requires significant amounts of right-of-way, substantially changes the layout or functions of connecting roadways or of the facility being improved, has a substantial adverse impact on abutting property, otherwise has a significant social, economic, environmental or any other effect, or for which the FHWA determines that a public hearing is in the public interest.
 Normally, a public hearing will be held when a DEIS is prepared.
 Where Caltrans determines it is advisable to hold a public hearing to provide information and take comment on the DEIS, the draft document must be made available for a minimum of 15 days prior to the hearing, and the DEIS must be available at the hearing.
 The hearing must be publicly noticed.
 A "Notice of Opportunity" for a public hearing may be used if the project is noncontroversial and a hearing request is unlikely.
 This can be determined by analysis of comments received from the public or local agencies or through prior contacts and information meetings.
 If no hearing is held, a notice must be placed in a newspaper advising that the DEIS is available for review, and informing the public regarding how copies may be obtained and where comments are to be sent.
 Notice requirements are outlined in 23 CFR 771.111(h) and in 23 CFR 771.123(h).
 Additional guidance on notices may be found in the Project Development Procedures Manual, Chapter 11, Article 2, "Public Notices and Publicity."
 Sample notices may be found in the Project Development Procedures Manual, Appendix HH.

-The FEIS must contain the lead agency's responses to comments received and must discuss any responsible opposing view which was not adequately addressed in the DEIS, and must indicate the agency's response to the issues raised (40 CFR 1502.9(b)).
-The FEIS should include a copy of the substantive comments from the U.S. Secretary of Transportation, each cooperating agency, each participating agency, and other commenters on the DEIS.
+The FEIS must contain the lead agency's responses to comments received and must consider substantive comments timely submitted during the public comment period (40 CFR 1503.4).
+The FEIS should include a copy of all substantive comments.
 Where the response is voluminous, the comments may be summarized.
 An appropriate response should be provided to each substantive comment received.
 In addition, the FEIS should summarize the substantive comments made at any public hearing(s) or other public involvement activities, discuss the consideration given to the issues raised, and provide sufficient information to support the position taken (FHWA's Technical Advisory T6640.8A).

 FHWA has provided detailed regulations (23 CFR 771.125) and guidance (Technical Advisory T6640.8A) on the preparation and circulation of an FEIS.
 The EIR/EIS annotated outline and the NEPA-only EIS outline meet all the FHWA requirements.
 An FEIS is prepared after comments on the DEIS have been received and reviewed.
 At a minimum, an FEIS must include both comments and the lead agency's response (see above, "Consideration of Comments Received").
 The FEIS also must identify the preferred alternative, discuss the basis for preferring it, and evaluate all reasonable alternatives considered.
 It must summarize the public involvement process and describe the mitigation measures that are to be incorporated into the proposed action.
+The FEIS must include a summary that identifies all alternatives, information, and analyses submitted by State, Tribal, and local governments and other public commenters for consideration by the lead and cooperating agencies in developing the FEIS.
 The FEIS also should document compliance with all applicable environmental laws and Executive Orders.

 If interagency disagreement occurs on a proposed action, every reasonable effort must be made to resolve the dispute(s) prior to the issuance of an FEIS.
 If substantial issues remain unresolved, the FEIS must identify the disputed issues and document the consultations and other efforts that were made to resolve them.